vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests/draft-ietf-opsawg-scheduling-oam-tests.md

 Operations, Administration, and Maintenance (OAM) tasks are fundamental functions of the network management (see, e.g., {{?RFC7276}}).
 Given the emergence of data models and their utilization in Service Provider's network management and the need to automate the overall service management lifecycle {{?RFC8969}}, the management of OAM operations becomes also essential.
 Relevant data models are still missing to cover specific needs.

+The term OAM is used in this document as defined in {{?RFC6291}} and further characterized according to the classification guidelines in {{?I-D.ietf-opsawg-oam-characterization}}.
+The scope of this document applies primarily to active and hybrid OAM mechanisms, as the scheduling of test generally implies the generation of additional OAM traffic.
+Passive OAM mechanisms are not the focus of this work.

 Specifically, OAM functions provide the means to identify and isolate faults, measure and report the network performance (see section 4.2, {{?RFC6632}}.
 For example, {{!RFC5860}} defines the three main areas involved in OAM:

 * Fault management, which allows network operators quickly identify and isolate faults in the network.
 Examples of these mechanisms for fault detection and isolation are: continuity check, link trace, and loopback.